People are rude to me. To their point of view, I’m rude to them.

-In other standard, they adore foreigners.
-The years of mixed and complex history made them idealize speaking English, blonde hair, blue eyes and sharp nose.
+In other standards, they adore foreigners.
+The years of mixed and complex history made them idealize speaking English, blonde hair, blue eyes, and sharp nose.
 To this day, people want to be westerners.
 They think Westerners are better than them just because of those reasons.
 It is so 70s but it’s true.
 My friends who are working as ESL teacher often post a children’s drawing; a portrait of them being tall and blonde.
 Do you think that’s funny?
 To me, that’s sad.

-When you, if you are not Asian, are walking down the street with your backpack, you will be stared my locals with wonder and kids will follow you to just say ‘hi’ and runaway.
+When you, if you are not Asian, are walking down the street with your backpack, you will be stared my locals with wonder and kids will follow you to just say ‘hi’ and run away.
 Millions of ‘Hello’ in the street is annoying, but it is a good attention.

 When I’m walking down the street with my backpack, I’m stared by locals who think I’m weird.
 No one gives a damn about me.

 Just like any other travelers from the west, I’m just a backpacker exploring the foreign land, but no one looks like that.